-So, for my father were the lights truly going out?
+But still I had to wonder were the lights going out for my father?
 I thought, Mum knows her husband of fifty-seven years better than anyone.

 When I arrived at his bedside his face was ashen, and he was so tired he could barely talk or sit up.
 It was as bad as it had been.
 Dad was a fighter, but I wondered as Mum had, if this was his body giving up and saying ‘no more’.

 Like many cancer patients, Dad’s separate and complex medical issues have separate health professionals.
 To get all the information required to understand what is going on requires a clear head, strength of character and a determined diligence.
 It’s tough.

 It requires a steadfast resilience to arrive for visiting hours early and constantly be there to ensure you won’t miss the few minutes that the doctor sees patients on the ward.
 We ended up writing a list of questions to ask the surgeon.
 The surgeon’s registrar came to see Dad and Mum was there early to get the answers we had sought.
 She diligently relayed the information to me, and we felt relief until I realised the information didn’t marry up with what the oncologist’s team had said.